-In addition, quizzes will be handed out regularly.
-You are expected to hand in your answers before or on the day the quiz is due.
-All quizzes will contribute 50 points toward your total score.
+In addition, graded take-home quizzes will be given regularly.
+They will be posted on ELMS, and you are expected to upload your answers before the deadline.
+All quizzes together will contribute 50 points toward your total score.

 Exams.
 There will be two midterm exams.
 Each of the exams will count for 100 points and will cover material since the previous exam but will inevitably draw on information from earlier in the semester.
 The final exam will be comprehensive and will count for 100 pts.
 The exams will include material covered in the lectures and in the corresponding sections of the textbook.
 You will be allowed to use calculators on the exams for computation only.